 What causes laminitis?

 Once thought of as a disease in its own right, laminitis in horses is now known to be a symptom of an underlying health problem, particularly the endocrine problems Equine Metabolic Syndrome (EMS) and Pituitary Pars Intermedia Dysfunction (PPID) previously known as Cushings Syndrome, which are associated with insulin dysregulation.

-Horses with underlying insulin dysregulation have an abnormal response when they consume sugar and starch.
-Under normal circumstances eating sugar and starch results in an increase in blood glucose levels.
+Horses with underlying insulin dysregulation have an abnormal response when they consume non-structural carbohydrates (NSC – the sum of water-soluble carbohydrate, which is sugar and fructan, plus starch added together).
+Under normal circumstances eating NSC results in an increase in blood glucose levels.
 The body concurrently releases insulin to control levels of glucose in the blood so eventually levels of both glucose and then insulin return to normal.
-Individuals with insulin dysregulation can have higher resting levels of insulin in their blood, known as hyperinsulinaemia, and then may experience a very exaggerated or prolonged response to the intake of sugar and starch.
+Individuals with insulin dysregulation can have higher resting levels of insulin in their blood, known as hyperinsulinaemia, and then may experience a very exaggerated or prolonged response to the intake of NSC.
 It has been shown that hyperinsulinaemia itself can be enough to trigger laminitis without an accompanying high intake of sugar and starch.